Anyone knows wich is the best way and nearest place to make a lunch break when we are visiting the Angkor complex?

 Um, we were there quite a few years ago and I'd * definitely * arrive prepared with food and water ... inevitably the food stalls inside the complex charge truly exorbitant prices for very little.
 (If you do get done over by the locals, try to accept it with grace and put it down to experience)

-A little bit of preparation goes a long way to making the whole (wonderful) experience a truly remarkable one. about 8 years ago
+A little bit of preparation goes a long way to making the whole (wonderful) experience a truly remarkable one. over 10 years ago

 A late reply as I have been planting rice.